jasonknight/hyde/README.md

 # Basic Idea

 You create a series of files with markdown in them, the program recursively compiles them to HTML in the target directory in the same structure.

+### Want permalinks?

+Don't move things.